SIGHTINGS/ IDENTIFICATIONS: Spider, Yellowbelly Water Snake, Crawfish, Wasp with Nest, Creek Nymph

 Dinners-Pesto with Angel Hair Pasta, A bag of dry beans with dehydrated sausage and vegetables, A bag of hot dogs with mashed potatoes, Wendy's hamburger (gross).

-BODY CONDITION: Steve and Dana seemed to be fine throughout and after the hike.
+BODY CONDITION: Steveand Dana seemed to be fine throughout and after the hike.
 Sharon and I felt great throughout the hike but became very ill upon checking into the hotel on the night we left.
 Elijah the beast human hiked the entire trip in combat boots and had an 80 lb military pack on his back.
 He seemed fine the entire trip.
 Tamara got the slow and steady wins the race award.
 She took her time and while she might have been sore throughout the hike never had any injuries.
 Lydia was on the sick train with Sharon and I. Lydia may have also suffered from malnutrition and exhaustion through out the hike.

 LESSONS LEARNED: -The food on this trip was really bad.
 Words can not describe.
 Lets start with the blueberries going bad before we could eat them on the second day.
 The dehydrated eggs for breakfast on the 3rd day may have made multiple people on the trip violently ill or at least left a bad taste in their mouth.
 The tuna fish was packed against my back so when we made the tuna fish salad with mayo and mustard packages it was really warm and gross in the stale pita.
 Finally the bag of dry beans never really cooked through all the way and the idea of dehydrating sausage is probably not a good idea considering its fat content.
-Good food can really make or break a hike.
+Good food can really make or break a hike. -Its important to know everyone's fitness level.
+You can only hike as quickly as the slowest person in the group.
+Pushing people to exhaustion is not safe.
+Take an extra day.
+Slow the pace or discuss hiking a more simple route. -When crossing a river, try to find a wide, shallow area to cross.
+Unclip your waist belt in case you fall in the water.
+This will allow you to get out of your pack.
+Look for smaller rocks to step on through the river bed.
+Big rocks are usually slippery.

-Linville Gorge/Mt.
-Mitchell - Pisgah National Forest Trails Illustrated Map # 779 (Trails Illustrated Maps)SIDE NOTES: - Linville Gorge is a 12,000 acre wilderness area.
+SIDE NOTES: - Linville Gorge is a 12,000 acre wilderness area.
 Wilderness Areas have been described as, "The most intact, undisturbed wild natural areas left on our planet—those last truly wild places that humans do not control and have not developed with roads, pipelines or other industrial infrastructure."
-Once you enter this area there are no shelters, campgrounds, water spigots, restrooms, or detailed trail signs.
+Once you enter this area there are no shelters, campgrounds, water spigots, restrooms, or detailed trail signs. -The trails through the gorge are very rugged and not maintained.
+It is not uncommon to hike over and under downed trees.

 MAPS/CONTACT: National Geographic Trail Illustrated: Linville Gorge / Mount Mitchell, Map #779.